Melvyn Hayes: Early life and education

-Born on 11 January 1935 in Wandsworth, South London as Melvyn Hyams, he was the third of four children.
-When he was four, the family evacuated to Dawlish, Devon during the Second World War.
-His father worked at a fairground before opening a suit shop in Wandsworth.
-His mother was a housewife who sang in working mens' clubs.
+Born on 11 January 1935 in Wandsworth, South London as Melvyn Hyams, he was the third of four children to Jewish parents Isaac and Queenie Hyams, of Dutch and Polish ancestry.
+His father worked at a fairground before opening a suit shop in Wandsworth, which the family lived above.
+His mother was a housewife who sang in working men's clubs.
+As antisemitism was common at the time, his parents went under the names Peter and Sarah.

+When he was four, he was evacuated to Dawlish, Devon during the Second World War with two of his brothers.
+They lived with many other children in a house owned by a woman called Mrs. Cobham; during Hayes' stay at the house, one boy died of pneumonia and another was beaten for wetting the bed.
+Eventually, their mother came and took the boys and moved back to London.
+They lived in Devon until 1944, when they moved to Clapham, where they remained until the war ended.
+In the winter of 1944, Hayes' brother Colin was wounded by an explosion near their Clapham flat.

 His first experience with acting came in primary school when he played the Gingerbread Man in a school play.
-He attended Sir Walter St John's Grammar School For Boys, Battersea, where he was bullied because of his height and his Jewish background.
+After passing his 11 plus exam, Hayes attended Sir Walter St John's Grammar School For Boys, in Battersea, where he was bullied because of his height and his Jewish background.
+While there, he was in the schools Chess and Boxing clubs.

 His inspiration to work in show business came in 1946, when at age 11 he saw The Jolson Story.
 He sent a letter to Columbia Pictures asking for an autograph from Al Jolson, which he received after a few weeks; Hayes kept the autograph and regarded it as his "most prized possession".

 He left Sir Walter St John's Grammar School in 1949 and was unsure on what to do with his life.
 Because of his short stature, some suggested he be a jockey.
 Hayes sent a letter to Princess Elizabeth asking if he could be an apprentice at the royal stables; Elizabeth was on holiday in Malta but wished him the best on his journey.
 Hayes got a job at a local stables, but quit the job after a fortnight because he did not like the experience.
 He got a job at News Chronicle in Fleet Street, carrying advertising print blocks between newspapers.